daim77/SQL_project/README.md

 **required output**
 t_{jméno}_{příjmení}_project_SQL_final
-prepared for one select operation
+prepared for one SQL SELECT operation

 ## SOLUTION
 UNITS are in the square brackets in an assignment section